jpal91/xontrib-chatgpt/README.md

 ## Future Plans
 - **Streaming Responses**
    - Expand the ability to get streaming responses on the command line as opposed to waiting until the full completion is done
+- **Chat Settings**
+   - Allow customizable max tokens
+   - Allow each chat to have separate models (ie 3.5-turbo, 4, etc.)
+   - Timeouts on long responses
+- **Additional Models**
+   - Open up the ability to use other models besides 3.5 and 4

 ## Credits